ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 ![IT Security Incident Recording and Categorisation](https://intranet.justice.gov.uk/app/uploads/2017/11/incident-management-plan-and-process-guide-diagram-3.png)

+<a id="it-security-incident-escalation-path"></a>

 ## IT Security Incident Escalation Path

 Figure 3 is a generic IT Security incident escalation path which provides a starting point for the creation of a tailored version in an IT Security Incident Management Plan.
-Further information is provided in the ICT Security – Incident Management Plan and Process Guide [Ref, 11].
+Further information is provided in the [ICT Security – Incident Management Plan and Process Guide][imppg].

 ![IT Security Incident Escalation Path](https://intranet.justice.gov.uk/app/uploads/2017/11/incident-management-plan-and-process-guide-diagram-4.png)